Catherine Parr: First marriage (1529–1533)

 In 1529, when she was seventeen, Catherine married Sir Edward Burgh (pronounced and sometimes written as Borough), a grandson of Edward Burgh, 2nd Baron Burgh.
-Earlier biographies had mistakenly reported that Catherine had married the older Burgh.
+Earlier biographies mistakenly reported that Catherine had married the older Burgh.
 Following the 2nd Baron Burgh's death in December 1528, Catherine's father-in-law Sir Thomas Burgh was summoned to Parliament in 1529 as Baron Burgh.

 Catherine's first husband was in his twenties and may have been in poor health.
 He served as a feoffee for Thomas Kiddell and as a justice of the peace.
 His father also secured a joint patent in survivorship with his son for the office of steward of the manor of the soke of Kirton in Lindsey.
 The younger Sir Edward Burgh died in the spring of 1533, not surviving to inherit the title of Baron Burgh.

 Lady Latimer (1534–1543)

 Following her first husband's death, Catherine Parr may have spent time with the Dowager Lady Strickland, Katherine Neville, who was the widow of Catherine's cousin Sir Walter Strickland, at the Stricklands' family residence of Sizergh Castle in Westmorland (now in Cumbria).
 In the summer of 1534, Catherine married, secondly, John Neville, 3rd Baron Latimer, her father's second cousin and a kinsman of Lady Strickland.
 With this marriage, Catherine became only the second woman in the Parr family to marry into the peerage.

-The twice-widowed Latimer was twice Catherine's age.
+The twice-widowed Latimer was nearly twice Catherine's age.
 From his first marriage to Dorothy de Vere, sister of John de Vere, 14th Earl of Oxford, he had two children, John and Margaret.
-Although Latimer was in financial difficulties after he and his brothers had pursued legal action to claim the title of Earl of Warwick, Catherine now had a home of her own, a title and a husband with a position and influence in the north.
+Although Latimer was in financial difficulties after he and his brothers had pursued legal action to claim the title of Earl of Warwick, Catherine now had a home of her own, a title and a husband with position and influence in the north.